 As California residents get older, many continue to feel that they can contribute to society in some way.
 Additionally, they may also want to continue working or else have to work in order to obtain income that allows them to live the way they choose.
 As an older individual, you may have found yourself hoping to remain employed, but you may also have noticed certain roadblocks in your way.

 For some, age discrimination in the workplace can make gaining or keeping employment more difficult.
 However, this type of discrimination – much like many other forms – has no place in a work environment.
-In fact, the Age Discrimination in Employment Act (ADEA) works to protect you and other workers from such unfair actions.
+In fact, the

 The ADEA provides certain protections to individuals over the age of 40, covering these areas: